Words of Wisdom in Monaco with Louisette Azzoaglio Levy-Soussan

 Louisette Azzoaglio Levy-Soussan was Princess Grace’s personal assistant for 19 years.
-During her time with Princess Grace, she got the idea for CREM, the Club for Foreign Residents in Monaco (Club des Résidents Étrangers de Monaco).
+During her time with Princess Graces, she got the idea for CREM, the Club for Foreign Residents in Monaco (Club des Résidents Étrangers de Monaco).
 She founded CREM almost a decade ago and is the current president.
 Her wealth of life experience allowed her to share some philosophical insights with HelloMonaco; she spoke about how to make people feel welcome in a foreign country, what makes Monaco so special and what working for Princess Grace was truly like.

 HelloMonaco: The Club for Foreign Residents in Monaco (CREM) is celebrating its ninth anniversary.
 How did you get the idea to create the club?

 Louisette Azzoaglio Levy-Soussan: I got the idea when I was in Paris working for Princess Grace.
 Princess Caroline and Princess Stéphanie were at school there and Prince Albert was in the States.
 And I was feeling very lonely.
 Because, although I had a few friends in Paris, it’s a big city and it’s very difficult to get into the social life.
 When I came back to Monaco, I thought of all the foreign people who left their countries to come and live in Monaco and I thought how difficult it may be for some of them to get into Monegasque society.

 HM: CREM is an amazing venue, which is sometimes very rare for Monaco, taking into account the size of the Principality.